abachman/backup-toolkit/readme.md

 ### Capistrano Tasks

-    cap apply_key:all  # (0) send your ssh key to node and backup and send node key to backup.
-    cap backup:create  # (2) Create new mysql or directory backup task cap backup:execute # force backup tasks on node to run cap backup:jobs    # list backup jobs on node cap backup:list    # list backup files stored on backup cap dist:install   # (1) install backup-toolkit on a node cap dist:uninstall # uninstall backup-toolkit on a node
+    cap backup:create     # Create new mysql or directory backup task cap backup:execute    # force backup tasks on the selected node to run cap backup:jobs       # list backup jobs on the node cap backup:list       # list backup files on the backup server cap dist:install      # install backup-toolkit on node cap dist:uninstall    # uninstall backup-toolkit on node cap invoke            # Invoke a single command on the remote servers. cap keys:sync         # send your ssh key to node and backup and send node's ssh key to backup
+    cap keys:show:backup  # show installed keys on backup cap keys:show:local   # show installed keys on your machine, will probably prompt for your local admin password.
+    cap keys:show:node    # show installed keys on node cap shell             # Begin an interactive Capistrano session.

 All tasks rely on the config files you created.
 If there's only one config file, backup-toolkit will use that by default.
 Otherwise it'll ask which one you want to use.